-My translator in Nainital (left) and myself (right) n India, statistical data show that the share of agriculture in the country's gross domestic product (GDP) is decreasing.
+With my translator in Nainital In India, statistical data show that the share of agriculture in the country's gross domestic product (GDP) is decreasing.
 People, especially the youth, tend to leave agricultural work and look for a job in urban areas, as the former requires more time and labour but the income from it is inconsistent and low.
 Market control and debt by urban mediators are among the reasons for rural poverty.
 To address the issue, the Central Himalayan Rural Action Group (Chirag), which offers different kinds of activities in the rural mountainous areas of the Kumaon region in Uttarakhand, established the Mukteshwar Kisan Producer's Company (MKPC), a rural farmers' organization, through a grant from the Indian government.
 The MKPC aims to promote the farmers' local businesses.
 A survey was conducted among farmers and the MKPC staff members to determine what kind of impact for rural areas can be expected by such Producer's Company, which is the new trend of Indian rural areas.
-My Research during the Internship I obtained data from 47 farmers, who sold their products to the MKPC in 2016, and the MKPC staff members.
+By Ryosuke Mori D1, Graduate School of Letters, Program in Humanities, Cultural Creation Course My Research during the Internship I obtained data from 47 farmers, who sold their products to the MKPC in 2016, and the MKPC staff members.
 The MKPC's goal is to purchase all local products at an excellent price.
 In 2016, the MKPC's contribution to the farmers' income was still low, as the latter only sold about 16% of their products to the former.
 However, the farmers, who deemed the sales price and provision of agricultural tools as helpful, were already satisfied with the situation and intended to keep working with the MKPC.
 Moreover, the MKPC staff increased the provision of cheaper package to sell products, agricultural tools, and trainings.
-In this way, the organization is the strengthening connection between farmers and markets, promoting social connection, and supporting the cultivation of new and traditional products.
+In this way, the organization is strengthening the connection between farmers and markets, promoting social connection, and supporting the cultivation of new and traditional products.
 In contrast, most members of the MKPC management staff were